mustafa-j-wardeh17/school-management-dashboard/README.md

 # School Management System
-# Next.js Dashboard Project

-This project is a **Next.js** application designed to manage a dashboard with various features including authentication, scheduling, data visualization, and form management.
-It integrates **Clerk** for authentication, **Prisma ORM** for database operations, and utilizes a variety of libraries to support the frontend and backend functionality.
+This project is a **Next.js** application designed specifically for managing school operations through a comprehensive dashboard.
+It includes various features such as authentication, scheduling, data visualization, and form management, tailored for educational institutions.
+The application integrates **Clerk** for secure authentication, **Prisma ORM** for efficient database operations, and utilizes a variety of libraries to enhance both frontend and backend functionality, making it an all-in-one solution for school management.

 ## Frontend Overview